INTEREST ON PAST-DUE OBLIGATIONS Clause Samples

 INTEREST ON PAST-DUE OBLIGATIONS.
 Any monetary payment due Lessor hereunder, other than late charges, not received by Lessor within thirty (30) days following the date on which it was due, shall bear interest from the thirty-first (31st) day after it was due at the rate of 12% per annum, but not exceeding the maximum rate allowed by law, in addition to the late charge provided for in Paragraph 13.4.

 INTEREST ON PAST-DUE OBLIGATIONS.
-Any amount due to Landlord not paid when due shall bear interest at two (2%) percent per month from due date until paid.
-Payment of such interest shall not excuse or cure any default by Tenant under this Lease.
+Except as expressly herein provided to the contrary, any amount due to Landlord not paid when due shall bear interest at the maximum rate then allowable by law from the date due.
+Payment of such interest shall not excuse or cure any default by Tenant under this Lease, provided, however, that interest shall not be payable on late charges incurred by ▇▇▇▇▇▇.

 INTEREST ON PAST-DUE OBLIGATIONS.
 Any monetary payment due Landlord hereunder not received by Landlord within 10 days following the date on which it was due shall bear interest from the date due at 12% per annum, but not exceeding the maximum rate allowed by law in addition to the late charge provided for in Paragraph 13.3.

 INTEREST ON PAST-DUE OBLIGATIONS.
-Except as expressly herein provided, any amount due Landlord not paid when due shall bear interest at ten percent (10%) per annum from the date due.
-Payment of such interest shall not excuse or cure any default by Tenant under this Lease, provided, however, that interest shall not be payable on late charges incurred by Tenant nor on any amounts upon which late charges are paid by Tenant.
+Except as expressly herein provided, any amount due to Landlord not paid when due shall bear interest at ten (10%) percent per annum from the date due.
+Payment of such interest shall not excuse or cure any default by Tenant under this Lease.

 INTEREST ON PAST-DUE OBLIGATIONS.
 Except as expressly herein provided, any amount due to Lessor not paid when due shall bear interest at the rate of 15% per annum from the date due.
 Payment of such interest shall not excuse or cure any default by Lessee under this Lease.